Mark 4:3-9, 13-20

 Then Jesus said to them, “Don’t you understand this parable?
 How then will you understand any parable?
 The farmer sows the word.
 Some people are like seed along the path, where the word is sown.
 As soon as they hear it, Satan comes and takes away the word that was sown in them.
 Others, like seed sown on rocky places, hear the word and at once receive it with joy.
 But since they have no root, they last only a short time.
 When trouble or persecution comes because of the word, they quickly fall away.
 Still others, like seed sown among thorns, hear the word; but the worries of this life, the deceitfulness of wealth and the desires for other things come in and choke the word, making it unfruitful.
 Others, like seed sown on good soil, hear the word, accept it, and produce a crop—some thirty, some sixty, some a hundred times what was sown.”

 When Jesus told this parable, he was sitting in a boat along the shore of the Sea of Galilee.
-He got into the boat because the crowd that gathered was so large and was pressing in upon him.
-Moreover, he was probably observing some farmers in a nearby field casting out seeds to grow a crop.
-As he watched, he began to tell the people about the Kingdom of God.
+He got into the boat because the crowd that gathered was so large and pressing in on him.
+Maybe he was observing some farmers in a nearby field casting out seeds to grow a crop.
+As the crowd continued to gather on the shore, Jesus began to tell the people about the Kingdom of God.
 His main point was to show how entrance into God’s Kingdom depends entirely upon the condition of a person’s heart.

 What is the condition of your heart?
 Next week, we will consider the one heart that truly believes.
 Stay tuned.